darnoceloc/OpenGL/README.md

 # OpenGL Algorithm Visualizations
 Project used for visualizing various algorithms and data structures.
+Was also used to learn OpenGL.

 Controls:
 - w,a,s,d for moving forward, the the left, backward, and to the right respectively.